kfahn22/supershape/README.md

 ## Rendering 3D supershapes using the superformula

   These shapes were rendered in p5.js using a port of the code that Daniel Shiffman wrote in Processing in his Supershape Coding Challenge.
+This method applies a mesh to the vertices calculated from the superformula.
+This is illustrated in the top left image, where the stroke is drawn.
+In the other images, I have removed the stroke and varied the parameters to the supershape.
+You can play around with the parameters in the live version of the sketch.

 <img class="img" src="assets/super7.jpg" alt="Supershape" style=" display: block;
     margin-left: auto;